 Poppy – Genesis One: A Poppy Graphic Novel (Graphic Novel Review)

 Only growing in popularity over the years, the medium-crossing artist Poppy has explored the realms of videography, music, video games, and now books.
-Released on Tuesday, July 23, 2019 via Z2 Comics, her first graphic novel, Genesis One: A Poppy Graphic Novel, was written alongside Titanic Sinclair and Ryan Cady with illustration from Masa Minoura and Ian McGinty.
+Released on Tuesday, July 23, 2019, via Z2 Comics, her first graphic novel, Genesis One: A Poppy Graphic Novel, was written alongside Titanic Sinclair and Ryan Cady with illustrations from Masa Minoura and Ian McGinty.

 The story chronicles Poppy’s awakening and ascension in a concealed facility, The Factory, where she has spent the length of her existence.
 She shares a small, white room with her friend Plant, a potted plant she is quite smitten with, and the silent mannequin she initially inhabited.
 Here, she is watched over by dozens of scientists and ex-military operatives, most notably one dubbed Skeleton due to his intense facial and body tattoos that resemble a skeleton.